The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Software Infrastructure

 As an example, the following Psi-k \code{JobSpec} shows how LCLStreamer can be deployed on S3DF's data analysis cluster.

-This structure combines ideas from the ExaWorks Psi/J project\cite{psij} with traditional UNIX and cloud-based queuing systems.
-The working directory is optional.
-It was used here to avoid writing the configuration file as part of the job's script.
+This structure combines ideas from the ExaWorks PSI/J project\cite{psij} with traditional UNIX and cloud-based queuing systems.
+Note that PSI/J is primarily a script templating and shell-based polling engine, not designed around an asynchronous, web-API model.
+Hence, it was not suitable for this work.

-Jobs are queued by POST-ing a JobSpec json to the \code{jobs} path.
+Jobs are queued by a POST operation, sending a JobSpec json to the \code{jobs} path.
 The server responds with either a validation error or a new JobID.
 Issuing a GET or a DELETE to \code{jobs/JobID} then gets information about the job or cancels a queued or running job.
 The result is is a single-document method for launching HPC jobs.

 API security is extremely important to design from the start.
 With this in mind, all communication with the API is strictly typed using data models, following the \href{https://docs.pydantic.dev/latest/}{pydantic paradigm}.
 In addition, more sensitive options like backend specification, wrapper scripts, and queue options are part of Psik-API's offline configuration.